huxuan/pyneo4jet/README.md

 - /user/[username]/

-  > view your friend's profile and where you can make friends with others
+  > view user's profile and tweets and you can make friends with others here

 - /user/[username]/friends/